lyr-uam/CorpusReaccion/README.md

 ## Acknowledgements

 This project was funded by CONACyT Thematic Networks program (RedTTL Language Technologies Network) with project numbers: 281795 and 295022.

+The crawler used in this project was written by: Orlando Hernández-Hernández and Erika Sarai Rosas-Quezada.

 [^1]: Note: As we use it in **Predicting consumers engagement on Facebook based on what and how companies write**.
 Erika Sarai Rosas-Quezada, Gabriela Ramírez-De-La-Rosa and Esaú Villatoro-Tello.
 To be publish in Journal of Intelligent and Fuzzy Systems.